elugiarto/app-local/README.md

 3\.
 Download [Oracle InstantClient RPMs](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) **basic**, **devel** and **sqlplus** into `$REPO/app_modules/app_local/files`.
 The names of these files will need to be added to the `$REPO/heria/developer.yaml` config file for `oracle_instantclient_basic`, `oracle_instantclient_development` and `oracle_instantclient_sqlplus` properties.

 4\.
-Download [Oracle XE Zip](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html) into `$REPO/app_modules/app_local/files`.
+(Optional) Download [Oracle XE Zip](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html) into `$REPO/app_modules/app_local/files`.
 The name of this file will need to be added to the `$REPO/heria/developer.yaml` config file for the `oracle_xe` property.

+> This step is only required if you have enabled the associated **feature toggle**.

 5\.
 Start and provision VM: